AimanLF/Team_13/ReadMe.md

 # Wright-Fisher Simulation
 The program is an implementation of the model of Wright-Fisher.
-This model does not take into account the environmental factors and focused only the generation drift, which is an evolutionary mechanism where the frequencies of alleles in a population vary randomly in time.
+This model does not take into account the environmental factors and focuses only on the generation drift, which is an evolutionary mechanism where the frequencies of alleles in a population vary randomly in time.
 That means the alleles does not change but only their frequencies.
 To define the new frequencies at each generation we use the multibinomial distribution.

 ## A. Run the program
 These instructions allow to get a copy of the project, compile this one and create the documentation.